-I took this picture and stayed for his set.
+After taking this picture I stayed for his set.

-After cycling for days from the Northern coast I and two friends made our way to the city from Amiens, a much smaller city with a magnificent cathedral and beautiful people.
+After cycling for days from the Northern coast myself and two friends made our way to the capital from Amiens, a much smaller city with a magnificent cathedral and beautiful people.

-Paris was mostly asleep, still dreaming of itself and its history.
+Paris was mostly asleep, still dreaming of itself perhaps.

-the street sweepers, metro staff and Cafe' barista's began work.
+The city awoke as the street sweepers, metro staff and Cafe' barista's began working.

-I was in awe looking round, beauty to find in every corner.
-Dirt or spotless it is still Paris.
+I was in awe looking around.
+There is beauty to find on every corner.

-I cycled through space but beyond all of time.
+As we cycled through space but beyond all of time,

-The places I found are now etched in my mind.
+The places we found are now etched in my mind.

-All of these spaces, little French cars and French faces,
+All of these spaces, little French streets with lovely French faces,

-It felt like living inside of a painting.
+It felt like we were living inside of a painting.